parsakhavarinejad/Operations-Research-Case-Studies/README.md

    – Equalizing storage block fill-ratios to reduce truck congestion.

 2. **Inventory Optimization and Control Using Markov Decision Process**
-   – Learning MDP in Reinforcement Learning using a case study in inventory control
+   – Implementing MDP in Reinforcement Learning using a case study in inventory control

+3. **Marketing Optimization via RL - SARSA and Expected SARSA** – An RL-based control system implementing SARSA and Expected SARSA to derive profit-maximizing marketing policies in a stochastic environment.
 ---

 ## ✅ Goals of the Repository